This Vegan Blueberry Cheesecake is:

 Taste and add extra maple syrup or lemon juice if necessary

-- Place the filling on top of and place back in fridge until completely set (will take up to a few hours)
+Place the filling on top of the crust and put back in fridge until completely set (will take up to a few hours)

 Cook on a low heat for around 10 minutes, stirring regularly, until the blueberries lose their shape and a sauce forms